Post By RelatedRelated Post

 Spring is a great time to take stock of your mower’s maintenance needs and get them taken care of before the growing season.
 That way, you’ll be ready to roll when the growth of your lawn hits full stride.
 Not only does a properly maintained mower perform better, but it will also last longer and be more reliable over the course of its life.

-Always consult your owner’s manual to determine what specific maintenance is necessary for your machine, but some common examples of spring mower maintenance items include:
+Always consult your owner’s manual to determine what specific maintenance is necessary for your machine, but here are the top 6 maintenance items to take into account on your spring checklist for your lawn mower:

 Visit Toro’s Help Center for more lawn mower tips and how-to videos to help you get the most out of your mowing season.